relaypro-open/imetrics/README.md

 ```

 ### Allowed types ###
-imetrics will normalize any Name and Key input to the add and set_gauge
+imetrics will normalize any Name and Tag Value inputs to the add and set_gauge
 functions to a binary string.
-The Name and Key needs to match one of these
+The Name and any Tag Values need to match one of these
 guards (See `imetrics:bin/1`):

 ```erlang